 Soprano’s (also known as Slops aka Sloppy)

 Always happy, smiling and dancing.
 This is the only group who can sing and dance at the same time, although not always the right steps in the right order.
-Soprano’s are traditionally known for their high voices, but anything over a high C (C5 if that means anything to you) results in protests that it’s far too high and that the descants should sing that part.
+Soprano’s are traditionally known for their high voices, but in this group anything over a high C (C5 if that means anything to you) results in very loud protests that it’s far too high and that the descants should sing that part.

 Descant’s (also known as Ringtones)